Joe Rucker: Career

 He made the move to Nashville, Tennessee in October 1998.
 One month later, he was invited by Jack Greene to appear on Ernest Tubb's Midnite Jamboree, which is broadcast from "The Air Castle of the South", WSM AM Radio 650, and "Home of the Grand Ole Opry".
 Since that time, Rucker has made multiple appearances with Bill Anderson, Hank Locklin, Charlie Louvin, Jett Williams, Junior Brown, Paulette Carlson, Glenn Douglas Tubb, Margie Singleton, and others.
 The Midnite Jamboree is the second oldest live country music radio show in the world.
 Over the years, it has featured artists such as its original host, Ernest Tubb, along with other stars such as Stonewall Jackson, Martha Carson, Elvis Presley, George Hamilton IV, Loretta Lynn, T. Graham Brown, Randy Travis, Marty Stuart, Patsy Cline, and Hank Williams.

 Rucker released his first album entitled Nashville Scenes in 2001.
 He co-produced it with Doyle Grisham.
 In 2007, his second effort Untangle My Mind was released.
 This eighteen song project was self produced by Rucker and included duets with Clifford Curry, Hank Locklin, and Eddy Raven.
-Joe's sister Michelle Donahue is listed as Executive Producer, helping to finance the project.
-Rucker went to his hometown (Geneva), for the CD release party, and the community center was standing room only.

 As a musician, Rucker is credited on Locklin's 2006 gospel album, By The Grace of God: The Gospel Album, which also included the Oak Ridge Boys, the Jordanaires, and Gold City.

 In late 2009, he joined cartoonist / singer / songwriter Guy Gilchrist as bandleader of his group called The Comics.
 The group did a series of Christmas shows in December 2009 with guest artists Mandy Barnett and Tommy Cash.
 Rucker left the group in the fall of 2010.

 On September 11, 2010, Rucker and his group from Nashville (which included Jennifer Brantley) made his debut on the legendary Wheeling Jamboree out of Wheeling, WV.
 The Jamboree was once the longtime rival of legendary country radio shows such as the Grand Ole Opry and the Louisiana Hayride and at one time had artists such as Grandpa Jones, Louvin Brothers, the Osborne Brothers, Chickie Williams & Doc Williams, and Jimmy Dickens.

+In 2011, the biography Joe Rucker was published by Duc, written and compiled by Jordan Naoum.